07 Jan How to Make Easy DIY Gnomes

 Next, for the sleeve.
 Cut out the sleeve fabric and lay on a table with the right side down, fold both lengthwise edges into the center so they overlap slightly.
 Run a bead of hot glue down one side and place the other side on top to seal.
 Hold for 10-20 seconds until it cools slightly.

-5 Cut an appropriately 8-inch length of wire.
+5 Cut an appropriately 8-inch length of pipe cleaner or wire.
+The wire should be thick enough to hold your fabrics but pliable enough to bend easily.
 Wrap the wire around the top opening of the body form, then secure by twisting a couple of times.
 Next, place the sleeve piece across the back and center it.
 Twist the two wire ends around the center of the sleeve piece until you get the sleeves positioned where you want them.

 After that, it’s time to glue on the beard and the nose.
 Position one at a time.
 Tack with a small amount of glue until you are confident about the placement then add more glue and hold for 10-20 seconds until secure and the glue has a chance to cool.